Showing posts with label 2024. Show all posts

 Achievements

-Okay, it's time to pause the boring reading for funky screenshots of my achievements...
+It's time to pause the boring reading for funky screenshots of my achievements...

 I always felt mean killing kestrels!
-But here, it's a winged bloke so I don't mind so much!
+But here, it's a winged bloke, so I don't mind so much!

 Why are emus in a dungeon?
-That's weird but, let's kill as many as we can!
+That's weird, but let's kill as many as we can!

 Aesthetics

-The C64 graphics are superb using a clear design and stark colours!
+The C64 graphics are superb, using a clear design and stark colours!

 Sadly, I had lots of quirks using an emulator.
 Ran a zillion times better on my real ST.